Pacific-salmon-assess/Atnarko-sockeye/README.md

 - `data`: all raw data should go in this folder.
 Contains seperate sub-folders for different type of data.
 - `R`: all scripts to process data, fit models, draw inference, should go in this folder.
-- 'docs': folder for background documents and miscellaneous files
+- `docs`: folder for background documents and miscellaneous files